Kerala cuisine: Historical and cultural influences

-Most modern-day Hindus do not observe religious dietary restrictions, except a few belonging to specific castes that do not consume beef or pork.
+Some Hindus in Kerala do not consume beef and pork according to religious dietary restrictions.
 Most Muslims do not eat pork and other food forbidden by Islamic law.
-Alcohol is available in Kerala in many hotels and over a thousand bars and liquor stores.
+Alcohol is available in Kerala in many hotels, bars and liquor stores.

 Overview

 One of the traditional Kerala dishes is vegetarian and is called the Kerala sadya.
-A full-course sadya, consists of rice with about 20 different accompaniments and desserts, and is the ceremonial meal of Kerala eaten usually on celebratory occasions including weddings, Onam and Vishu.
+A full-course sadya consists of rice with about 20 different accompaniments and desserts, and is the ceremonial meal usually eaten on celebratory occasions in Kerala, including weddings, Onam and Vishu.
 It is served on a plantain leaf.

 Because of its rich trading heritage, over time, various indigenous Kerala dishes have been blended with foreign dishes to adapt them to local tastes.
 Coconuts grow in abundance in Kerala, so grated coconut and coconut milk are commonly used for thickening and flavouring.

 Kerala's long coastline and numerous rivers have led to a strong fishing industry in the region, making seafood a common part of meals.
-Rice is grown in abundance along with tapioca.
-It is the main starch ingredient used in Kerala's food.
+Rice is grown in abundance along with tapioca and is the main starch ingredient used in Kerala's food.

-Having been a major production area of spices for thousands of years, the region makes frequent use of black pepper, cardamom, clove, ginger, and cinnamon.
+Having been a major production area of spices for thousands of years, Kerala makes frequent use of black pepper, cardamom, clove, ginger, and cinnamon.
 Kerala also has a variety of breakfast dishes like idli, dosa, appam, idiyappam, puttu, and pathiri.

+Snacks

+Well-known snacks from Kerala include: